NVIDIA/aistore/docs/cli/show.md

 ## `ais show storage`
 Show storage usage and utilization in the cluster.
 Show disks and mountpaths - for a single selected node or for all storage nodes.

-When run with no sub-commands, `ais show storage` defaults to `ais show storage disk`.
+When run with no subcommands, `ais show storage` defaults to `ais show storage disk`.

-In addition, the command support the following sub-commands:
+In addition, the command support the following subcommands:

 ```console
 # ais show storage <TAB-TAB>